GilsonFonseca/React-component/README.md

 This component is a incrementer component, where you set the attribute and give it a state to make it work properly.
 # USAGE
-First download it with the command npm i increasing-counter This is an example of usage:
+First download it with the command npm i increasing-counter <br />
+This is an example of usage:

 import React from 'react';